Application step 1: inform yourself about the Deutschlandstipendium/Germany Scholarship

 Application step 14: what comes next?

-Now you will have to be patient until end of January 2022 to get to know the result of your application.
+Now you will have to be patient to get to know the result that will follow 3 months after your application.

 The Germany Scholarship Office will check the completeness of all applications received by this date.